Idioms Beginning With: 'L'

 ('Lend your ear' is an alternative form.)

-- This idiom means that people cannot change basic aspects of their character, especially negative ones.
+The idiom 'a leopard can't change its spots' means that people cannot change basic aspects of their character, especially negative ones.

 ("A leopard doesn't change its spots" is also used.)